 As you read this menu of ideas, trust your gut.
 You know what your child needs!

-As most of you know, I am a teacher and have tutored hundreds of children over a decade, but you are the expert in your child.
+As most of you know, as well as being a dyslexia assessor, I am also a teacher and have tutored hundreds of children over a decade, but you are the expert in your child.
 What they need most will change day by day, week by week, month by month.

 1. Does your child really need a rest?